 How does that work?
 The Federal government sets the Year’s Maximum Pensionable Earnings (YMPE) every year which is the foundation for CPP and pension contributions.
 The 2021 YMPE is $61,600.
 So, if you earn that amount over several decades, you will max out your CPP.

 “If you’re anxious about qualifying for the maximum CPP because you took time out of your career to raise children and earned a lower (or even no income) during that time, don’t worry,” says Casey.
 “The Government of Canada provides child-rearing provisions to the CPP to recognize the loss in income that comes from raising children.
 You’ll receive pension credits for the months you earned low or no-income because you were the primary caregiver of children under age 7.”

-Another way to max out your CPP retirement pension is to delay applying for it at 65 years of age, and instead, waiting until you are age 70.
+Another way to max out your CPP retirement pension is to delay applying for it at 65 years of age, and instead, wait until you are age 70.
 That way, you can enhance the amount you receive from CPP by 42% compared to what you’d get at 65.

 Don’t make the mistake of taking CPP early – at age 60.
 Doing so will forfeit more than $100,000 worth of secure lifetime income.

 You might be tempted to save for your children’s education or gift a down payment for a first home, but the first rule of “financial fight club” is to pay yourself first.
 That means ensuring you have enough money to retire before everything else.
 Your kids can always apply for student loans, bursaries, or scholarships, whereas the best you can do is take out an RRSP loan.
 Only after you’ve taken care of yourself, then you can consider helping family and friends.